4 Questions for Filing a Personal Injury Claim in Tampa, Florida

 · Cost of Living – Bills, food, etc. that you were unable to pay due to your injury.

 · Pain & Suffering – Both present & future.
 Includes physical & mental suffering caused by injuries.
 Also,your families suffering, and compensation based on your inability to be as good of a spouse, father, or family member as you previously were, due to your injuries.
 (IE. loss of sex life in a marriage, inability to pick up your baby or play catch with your child – all due to injury)

 What is the Collateral Source Rule?

-The collateral source rule is a vital piece of legislation for any personal injury attorney 33602 zip code has in practice.
+The collateral source rule is a vital piece of legislation for any Best Injury Attorney TAMPA has in practice.
 A rule throughout the entire state, the collateral source rule means the opposing lawyer (defendant’s) cannot tell the jury that any of your medical bills were paid by an insurance company or other personal health plan, in an effort to lessen the amount of compensatory damages awarded or settled.
 This helps protect the injured party and allows them to get the most damages they can.